Xenrathe/React-FormGen/README.md

 - clean up printing / don't break cards in half?
 - SorcererFamiliar has permanent / random button
 - Magical item info (a button to include bonuses from item types, e.g. +2 on weapon is included in ATK roll)
+- Include other classes and their ability info?
+- Update for second edition?
+- A guided step-by-step character creator process (see Lancer's COMP/CON app)?

 ### Design Brief